-Humans have gone from travelling on horses and camels to using the automobiles and aircraft we have today.
-The change took only a century, before which such ease in movement was unthinkable.
+Humans have gone from traveling on horses and camels to using the automobiles and aircraft we have today.
+The change took only a century, before which such ease in the movement was unthinkable.
 Yet today we cannot imagine life without these transport vehicles.
-We can move within and outside cities in short times, and it has become routine to do so.
+We can move within and outside cities in a short time, and it has become routine to do so.
 We no longer need to plan extensively for long travel like you often read about in books of the past, or while hearing stories from elders.
 Cities and rural areas today are full of roads that enable this ease of travel.

 Yet this is all going to pale in comparison to what comes next.
 For years, decades rather, people have predicted the appearance of self driving cars.
-We have been hearing about plans for deployment of self driving cars almost constantly in recent times.
+We have been hearing about plans for the deployment of self driving cars almost constantly in recent times.
 Yet today, we seem to finally be reaching a turning point.
 Several companies are testing automated cars today in multiple cities across the world.
-The trend started in a few cities in the US and China and has now extended across several European cities, Singapore, Japan and The United Arab Emirates.
+The trend started in a few cities in the US and China and has now extended across several European cities, Singapore, Japan, and The United Arab Emirates.
 Even the Indian city of Mumbai plans on testing self driving cars from next year.

 The deployment of self driving cars for testing is at it’s peak in China.
 Several Chinese automobile companies are testing self driving cars.
-Many of these offer ride hailing services to customers in specific locations, which they can order through an app.
+Many of these offer ride-hailing services to customers in specific locations, which they can order through an app.
 One company has even ordered the production of a whole fleet for mass deployment in the coming years.
 Chinese companies have also launched partnerships with companies in the US to deploy robotaxis there due to how fast the technology has advanced in China.
-In the coming years, we can expect to see self driving cars being deployed in mass and possibly become available for personal purchase, in addition to their use as robotaxis.
+In the coming years, we can expect to see self driving cars being deployed in mass and possibly becoming available for personal purchase, in addition to their use as robotaxis.
 They are also expected to be used extensively for deliveries.

 Self driving cars are also a crucial part of the plans of many countries to create smart cities.
-The use of 5G is being considered for mass deployment of the cars and to connect and map out the traffic flow across cities.
+The use of 5G is being considered for the mass deployment of cars and to connect and map out the traffic flow across cities.
 Another thing self driving cars are likely to bring about is a heavy increase in intercity travel.
-Once the technology is mass adopted, there will be a huge demand for travelling across cities as long travel will no longer require a driver.
+Once the technology is mass adopted, there will be a huge demand for traveling across cities as long travel will no longer require a driver.
 Families or friends can enjoy the trip in the car and the views without having to worry about the fatigue of driving.
 People would be much more willing to go to work or for social occasions in distant places.
 Intercity travel would thus become a much more common sight, possibly requiring some infrastructure from the government to deal with the increased flow.
 Overall, this is a revolution that is bound to change the way we live.